jtoppins/dct/doc/04-api/assets/template.md

 The name of the template.
 This name can be used to lookup the template from the Region object.
 If the template uses an STM file then the name field of the STM template will be used.
-This name fields is editable in the mission editor.
+This name field is editable in the mission editor.
 If the template is an airbase type the name must reference an airbase object in the game world or define a tpldata to spawn a new airbase.
 This airbase validation is not done at template definition time and is instead done at